What we do

 Women’s Officers, Georgia Rose Cranko, Phoebe Moloney and Julia Readett are responsible for running women’s collective.

 If you have an idea for an event, would like to be a member or have any questions at all, they can be contacted at the following mediums:

 Georgia Rose Cranko, Phoebe Moloney and Julia Readett

 Students’ Representative Council, University of Sydney

-Meet Wednesdays at 1pm in the Women’s Room (Level 2, Manning House)
+Meet Thursdays 2pm in the Women’s Room (Level 2, Manning House)